alavifazel/Load-Balancer_PriorityQueuing/README.md

 ## Load-balancer with priority queuing
-This repository contains the code to model a load-balancing system (with priority queue scheduling) using the DEVS formalism and with [Cadmium](https://github.com/SimulationEverywhere/cadmium_v2) library.
+The repository contains the code to model a load-balancing system (with priority queue scheduling) using the DEVS formalism and with [Cadmium](https://github.com/SimulationEverywhere/cadmium_v2) library.

 ### Build instruction
 To build the project, first clone the repository: